-- There were two delays at the moment.
-The first was to the outstanding audit and approval of the 2021-2022 accounts.
-The current inherent delays in audits of Council accounts had already meant that the North Herts Council audit had been delayed.
-The triennial valuation of the pension fund then took place before the audit was completed, which resulted in a significant movement. - Due to this the audit had to look again at the pension numbers, due to the value of the differences.

-- It was hoped that a final outcome would be provided in the next few weeks and that the 2021-22 accounts would be approved in September. - Due to the variance with pension funds from 2021-22, this had an impact on the opening balance of 2022-2023, therefore it would not be appropriate at this stage to release the final draft accounts. - Once the pension numbers for 2022-23 were available, then the draft accounts would be issued.
-This would be followed by a period for public inspection of the accounts.
-The audit of the 2022-23 accounts would then follow, however this was not likely to be before November in any event.
+- There had been two delays which had prevented the accounts being approved.
+The first was to the outstanding approval of the 2021-2022 accounts, which had been delayed due to a variance on the numbers regarding the pension funds calculations, due to the timing of the triangular re-evaluation which took place. - Due to this the audit was re-opened and, due to the differences, the figures needed to be reviewed further. - It was hoped that a final outcome would be provided in the next few weeks and that the 2021-22 accounts would be approved in September. - Due to the variance with pension funds from 2021-22, this had an impact on the opening balance of 2022-2023, therefore it would not be appropriate at this stage to release the final draft accounts. - It was hoped that once the 2021-22 pension figures were finalised then the audit could begin, however this was not likely to be before November.